-

 The Principal has the following duties:

-• to give to the Commercial Agent the necessary documents and all necessary information relating to the goods concerned and information necessary for the performance of the agency contract;
+- give to the Commercial Agent the necessary documents and information (relating to the goods or services) that are reasonably required for the proper performance by the Agent of its activities under the Agency Agreement;

-• to notify the Commercial Agent without delay about the acceptance or rejection of a transaction intermediated or closed without authorization by the Commercial Agent, or the non-execution of a business intermediated or closed by him.
+- inform the Commercial Agent without delay about the acceptance or rejection of a transaction intermediated by the Commercial Agent

 How is the Commercial Agent paid?